constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/Part03_Aggregate_Theory.md

 Now, Edward Kmett may well be the the most conventionally intelligent man I've ever met.
 He is a force of nature, with an astonishing breadth and depth of knowledge in mathematics and computer science, and with a level of energy and stamina that I often simply cannot keep up with.
 So naturally I was extremely interested in what he was saying.
 As I was listening to Ed talk about the way he accomplished some truly astonishing feats of personal learning, I realized Ed was, like Doron Zeilberger, touching many ideas that were in already in my own head.
 However, Ed was explicating instincts that were buried even more deeply in my subconcious, and also pointing out a large number of things I had never considered, even instinctively.
 As I listened, I knew the thoughts that he was creating in my head was a seed for an answer to the question "How to teach math?" that I had long been seeking.

 I knew that if I dropped that seed into the supersaturated solution of unorganized partial answers to "how to teach mathematics" in my mind, a much better answer would start crystallizing.
-Finally, this pandemic, the coup, the prodding of a dear friend, and meeting the young son of a personal friend, inspired me to bring these ideas back to the forefront of my mind.
+Finally, this pandemic, the coup, the instigation of my friend Yuri Goldfeld, and meeting the young son of a dear personal friend, inspired me to bring these ideas back to the forefront of my mind.
 As expected, the theory started getting organized.
 Then the theory started growing rather more vigorously than expected.

 It had long been obvious that the Stern-Brocot tree would be the frontispiece of my theory.
 As I started planning my first videos on rebuilding fractions and the Stern-Brocot tree, I realized I couldn't quite adequately explain the connection between the Stern-Brocot tree and the Euclidean algorithm.
 I could explain how the connection worked, but realized I couldn't quite answer why.
 This was creating doubts that I would be able to give a really suggestive answer "how".
 So I reviewed "Enumerating the Rationals", discovered that it never actually explained the "why" of the connection, and followed the reference back to "Concrete Mathematics".
 In retrospect, I had been personally experiencing the knowledge illusion regarding the nature of this connection.